Gruber Foundation: Gruber Science Fellowships

+In April 2024, the foundation announced its third Early Career Fellowship administered by the International Astronomical Union.

 Gruber Program for Global Justice and Women's Rights

 Administered by Yale Law School, the Gruber Program for Global Justice and Women's Rights continues and expands upon the missions of the previous Justice and Women's Rights Prizes, from which it evolved.
 Currently, the program consists of four core components: